Homemade Flour Tortillas are about as comforting as it gets.

 - 2 tsp baking powder

-- In a medium bowl, combine the flour, salt, baking powder, and stir to combine.
+- In the bowl of a large food processor, add the flour, baking powder, and salt.
+Pulse a few times to combine.

-- As they are rolled, stack them up, placing a small sheet of wax or parchment between each.
+- After each dough is rolled out, stack them up, placing a small sheet of wax or parchment paper between each.

-- Heat a large cast iron skillet, or comal pan (flat cast iron griddle).
+- Heat a non-stick, or cast iron skillet, or comal pan (flat cast iron griddle), over medium-high heat.